Understanding Your Statistics

 Total amount spent on traffic for this link.
 Tracked by adding cost parameters to your tracking URL or using traffic source cost tokens.

-Total revenue generated from conversions.
+Total net revenue after refunds generated from conversions.
 For JavaScript tracking, revenue is configured when setting up the conversion script (static value or JavaScript variable).
 For affiliate networks, revenue is automatically sent via IPN or S2S postback.

 Profit